sitepoint-editors/awesome-symfony/README.md

 ## Queues

+ * [BernardBundle](https://github.com/bernardphp/BernardBundle) - Bernard is a multi-backend PHP library for creating background jobs for later processing.
  * [GearmanBundle](http://gearmanbundle.readthedocs.org/en/latest/) - A bundle intended to provide an easy way to support developers who need to use job queues.
  * [HeriJobQueueBundle](https://github.com/heristop/HeriJobQueueBundle) - This Symfony bundle provides the use of Zend Queue from Zend Framework.
  * [JMSJobQueueBundle](http://jmsyst.com/bundles/JMSJobQueueBundle) - Allows to schedule console commands as jobs.